elbuenmitch/new-digi-map/README.md

 # SVG Shape Editor

-A visual editor for creating rectangular elements that can be exported to SVG format.
+A visual editor for creating and editing floor plans with rectangular elements that can be stored in a Supabase database and exported to SVG format.
+The application is hosted at [https://elbuenmitch.github.io/new-digi-map/](https://elbuenmitch.github.io/new-digi-map/).

 ## Features